Tejasswi Prakash: Personal life

-Tejasswi is dating actor and host Karan Kundrra since 2021.
+Tejasswi is engaged to actor and host Karan Kundrra, they have been in a relationship since 2021.
 They participated in the reality show Bigg Boss 15 and started dating in BB15 house.

 In the media

 Post Naagin, Tejasswi has established herself among the leading and highest-paid actresses of Indian television.
 She was also included by Femina in its Beautiful Indians 2022 list, "Celebs for Good", for her contributions to the welfare of stray animals and challenged individuals.
 She was included by HT City in its 30 Under 30 list of 2022 for the Television category.

 She was awarded the Digital Sensation of the Year at Filmfare Middle East 2022 held in Dubai.
 She secured the 8th position in the UK list of the Top 50 Asian Celebrities in the World by Eastern Eye in 2022 and the 12th position in 2023, for her work in Indian television.
 In 2023, she ranked 4th in Times Now "Popular Television Actresses" list.
 She is also one of the most followed television actress on Instagram.